luckyshot/thermostat/README.md

 - Access your thermostat from anywhere in the world
 - Control your home thermostat with your phone, laptop or tablet
 - Clean web interface with Temperature and Humidity charts
-- Weather data from external API (wind speed, pressure, etc.)
+- Weather data from external API (wind speed and direction, sunrise and sunset times, next rain due, etc.)
-- Unlimited sensors for multiple rooms, outdoors, etc.
+- Unlimited sensors for multiple rooms, indoors/outdoors, etc.
 - Unlimited schedules to customize temperature ranges during the day and week
 - Timers to turn the thermostat on for a few minutes/hours
 - Charts to analyze temperature/humidity evolution
-- API to show weather, sunset times and next rain
-- Privacy-respectful presence detection that turns thermostat off automatically if nobody is home
+- Privacy-friendly presence detection that turns thermostat off automatically if nobody is home
 - Compatible with extremely old devices (iPad 1, etc.) so you can give them another life
 - Extremely easy to set up, no compiling, frameworks or libraries needed, just vanilla JS and PHP (and a few lines of Python)
 - Extremely easy to hack and customize to your liking